ddossot/clatch/README.md

 - Because [Nightmod](https://github.com/oakes/Nightmod) can deliver a Scratch-like programming experience.

+## Contributions welcome!

+Help with the following would be great:

+- more support of core Scratch features,
+- Leiningen template,
+- Nightmod template.

 > Copyright © 2015 David Dossot - MIT License.
 > Media files come from https://github.com/LLK/Scratch_1.4 and are licensed under the Creative Commons Attribution-ShareAlike 3.0 Generic (CC BY-SA 3.0) license.